eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ## Changes since -00

 This revision represents a significant architectural evolution of the ECA protocol based on deeper understanding of the existing Attestation landscape.
-The scope has been expanded from a single bootstrap ceremony to a comprehensive attestation pattern.
+The scope has been expanded from a single identity bootstrap procedure to a comprehensive attestation pattern.

 ### Major Architectural Changes

-* **Dual-Ceremony Model:** The protocol is no longer a single three-phase ceremony.
-It now defines two distinct but related ceremonies:
+* **Dual-Attestation Model:** The protocol is no longer a single three-phase attestation procedure.
+It now defines two distinct but related attestation procedures:
-    1.  **Bootstrap Ceremony:** For initial "cold start" identity establishment in environments without existing credentials.
+    1.  **Identity Bootstrapping:** For initial "cold start" establishment of verifiable identity in environments not yet provisioned.
-    2.  **Re-attestation Ceremony:** A lightweight, single round-trip ceremony for continuous verification of an established identity, ideal for long-running workloads and TEEs.
+    2.  **Attestation Renewal:** A lightweight, single round-trip attestation procedure for continuous verification of an established identity, ideal for long-running workloads and TEEs.

 * **New Session-Bound Deployment Model:** A primary deployment model using **(D)TLS Exported Authenticators** has been introduced.
 This aligns the protocol with the **SEAL WG charter** and directly supports continuous attestation for Trusted Execution Environments (TEEs).